EthanTock/snake_attempt_3/README.md

 # Snake Attempt 3

 This is my third, most successful attempt at recreating the classic game Snake.
+Note: Snake is not my own idea.
+This is just my own reprogramming of it using Pygame.
 **WARNING: This game contains flashing lights.
 Do not run this if you have photosensitive epilepsy.**